 If you sent a payment using iMessage and it hasn’t been accepted yet, or it went to a “New User,” you will still have the option to cancel the payment.
 You can read more about that here.

 Please see the article on how to update your payment method, so that the correct payment method is debited for next time!

 Can a bank account or card be added to two separate Venmo accounts?

-If you run into a situation where you’re unable to add a payment method that’s already linked to another Venmo user, feel free to contact us and we can help.
+If you’re unable to add a payment method because it’s already linked to another Venmo account, feel free to contact us.
+We can help!

 Why was my card charged $0/$1 when I added it to Venmo?